gizmolab10/help.webseriously/tutorial/first list.md

 One more thing to mention.
 Any item can contain a list, so let's do that now.
 Tap the SPACE key (just like you did above), type "ahah!" and then tap the RETURN key.
 This is what you will now see:

 ![[second list first item edited.png]]
+This is a simple hierarchy and is the core of what Seriously does

+.